-Subject to their election at the Meeting and subject to approval of Proposals 6 and 7 at the Meeting, the directors shall receive the compensation set forth in Proposals 6 and 7 of this Proxy Statement.
-In addition, if elected at the Meeting, the directors shall benefit from indemnification agreements entered into with each of them, in the form approved by the shareholders in August 2011, as well as from the Company's directors' and officers' liability insurance, as in effect from time to time.
+Subject to their election at the Meeting, the directors shall receive the cash compensation as approved by our shareholders at the annual general meeting held in September 2020 (other than Mr. Amir Elstein and Mr. Russell Ellwanger, whose compensation is addressed separately below).
+In addition, at the Meeting, shareholders are being asked to approve the award of equity-based compensation to the foregoing directors (see Proposal 6).
+For the proposed equity-compensation awards to Mr. Amir Elstein and Mr. Russell Ellwanger, see Proposals 2 and 5, respectively.
+If elected at the Meeting, all of the directors shall continue to benefit from indemnification agreements entered into with each of them, in the form approved by the shareholders in August 2011, as well as from the Company's directors' and officers' liability insurance, as in effect from time to time.

-In 2019, the Board held a total of nine meetings, and average director attendance at Board and committee meetings was 96%.
+In 2022, the Board held a total of eleven meetings, and average director attendance at Board was 98% and at committee meetings was 97%.
 Individual attendance is set forth in the table below: